CYPRUS – South

 CAPE GRECO

 Cape Greco Lighthouse.
-Unfortunately, this has a large razor wire fence so that it is not possible to even see the lighthouse.
+Unfortunately, this has a large razor wire fence so it is not possible to even see the lighthouse.
 There are 4 large and two small communication towers.

 Cape Greco National Forest Park.
 There is not much forest here, just low desert bushes on limestone